Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/Purge_catalog.md

 ---
 title: "PURGE  - Purging the catalog"
 linkTitle: "PURGE - Purge the catalog"
 weight: 300
----This topic describes how to delete records which have exceeded the retention time in the catalog.
+--- This topic describes how to delete records which have exceeded the retention time in the catalog.
 Transfer CFT provides the following purge options:

 - [Startup configuration purge](#Startup)